Selection

 Definition

-Excess nitrogen input into the environment causes pollution of groundwater and surface water, the oversupply of nutrients (eutrophication) in inland waters, lakes and onshore ecosystems, the generation of greenhouse gases and acidifying atmospheric pollutants, each with negative consequences for the climate, biodiversity and landscape quality.
-For the period 2028 to 2032, a reduction of the nitrogen surpluses of the overall balance for Germany to 70 kilograms per hectare of utilised agricultural area on an annual average should be achieved.
+Excess nitrogen released into the environment leads to pollution of ground and surface water, oversupply of inland waters, oceans and terrestrial ecosystems with nutrients (eutrophication), the production of greenhouse gases and acidifying air pollutants with negative consequences for the climate, biodiversity and landscape quality.

 Data state